The Song of the Lioness: Gender

-Pierce expresses the concept that boys and girls are alike.
-Our education system has a huge impact on boys and girls to modify themselves.
-Thus we should lead them to be what they want rather than constrain their creativity or put them into stereotypes which has been set by adult society.
-When it comes to adult society, Pierce points out that women's competence and contribution should be valued and respected.
-Because of gender inequity, women's contributions are often ignored, which is quite common in our society.
-She strongly calls for help to build a more fair and balanced society for men and women, boys and girls.

-The series covers the life and development Alanna as she disguises herself as a male and has to exist in life as a male.
-This causes a lot of gender discussion as in the first book it is easy for her to disguise herself as a boy as she is still prepubescent.
-But in her first year of training to be a knight, Alanna goes through puberty and gets her first period.
-This causes quite a bit of discourse in Alanna as she struggles to identify herself as a female while living as a boy.
-While she does come out to a select close few as female sometimes intentionally and other times not, she does still struggle with it, even as they encourage her to explore both sides she has available to her.
+The series covers Alanna's life and development as she disguises herself and lives as a male.
+This causes a lot of gender discussion.
+At first it is easy for her to disguise herself as a boy because she is still prepubescent, but in her first year of training to be a knight she goes through puberty and gets her first period.
+This causes quite a bit of self-searching as Alanna struggles with her identity as a female while living as a boy.

+She does reveal to a select close few her female side, sometimes intentionally and other times not, but still struggles with it even as they encourage her to explore both the sides she has available to her.
 This theme is one of the reasons the series received such a high feminist regard as it was very open and honest towards the female body and its limitations versus being able to push oneself beyond that.

 In 2019, Pierce posted on Twitter that "Alanna has always defied labels.
 She took the best bits of being a woman and a man, and created her own unique identity.
 I think the term is 'gender-fluid', though there wasn't a word for this (to my knowledge) when I was writing her."

 Bullying

-The series as a whole pays attention to the struggles Alanna has due to her small frame, or her magic abilities.
-She spends the first half of Alanna: The First Adventure being beaten up by a bully and his friends, and eventually fighting back with the support of her friends.
+The series as a whole pays attention to the struggles Alanna faces due to her small frame, and her magic abilities.
+She spends the first half of Alanna: The First Adventure being beaten up by a bully, and eventually fights back with the support of her friends.
 This theme being played up in the series has been a big part towards the use of these novels in classes as it teaches some of the faults towards bullying and what is wrong with it and why this book is worth teaching.